 Maria, what happened?
 Why did you do this?

 MARIA.
 I was frightened.

 MOTHER ABBESS.
 Frightened?

 MARIA.
 (With difficulty.)
 I was confused.
 I felt - I never felt that way before.
 I couldn't stay - and I knew that here I would be away from it - that here I would be safe.

 MOTHER ABBESS.
 Maria, our abbey is not to be used as an escape.
 What is it you can't face?

 (Music out.)

 MARIA.
 I can't face him again.

 MOTHER ABBESS.
 (After a pause.)
 Thank you, Sister Margaretta.

-RETTA exits upstage right.
-The MOTHER ABBESS stands behind MARIA. s on MARIA 's shoulders and speaks quietly.)
+(SISTER MARGARETTA exits upstage right.
+The MOTHER ABBESS stands behind MARIA.
+She puts her hands on MARIA 's shoulders and speaks quietly.)

 Maria, are you in love with Captain von Trapp?

 MARIA.
 (Torn.)
 I don't know.
 I don't know.

 MOTHER ABBESS.
 Tell me about it, my child.

 MARIA.
 (With emotion.)
 Brigitta said that I was - and that her father was in love with me - and then there he was - and we were looking at each other - and I could hardly breathe.
 Then I knew I couldn't stay.

 (She rises.)

 MOTHER ABBESS.
 But you do like him, Maria?

-MARIA.
+ACT 1 The Sound of Music Version 2.0 MARIA.
 Oh, yes!
 MOTHER ABBESS.
 Did you let him see how you felt?
 MARIA.
 (Turning to her.)
 If I did, I didn't know that I did.
-That's what's been torturing me.
+That torturing me.
 I was there on God's errand.
-To have asked for the Captain's love would have been wrong.
-I don't know, Mother.
-I do know this -
+To have Captain's love would have been wrong.
+I don't know, know this - asked for the